xiaoxubeii/xiaoxubeii.github.com/about/index.md

 layout: page
 title: About Tim
 excerpt: "Tim is an idealistic realist."
+image:
+    feature: doc_who.jpg
 ---

 ## WHO AM I

-My name is Tim Xu, from Beijing of China.
+My name is Tim Xu (徐蓓), from Beijing of China.
 I am a software developer in TalkingData, focusing on Cloud Architecture & Development.

 You can communicate with me by: